Wireframing: The Essential Guide for UI/UX Designers

 Low-Fidelity Wireframes

-Low-fidelity wireframes, also known as "sketches," are basic wireframe structures without any specific styling or content.
-They focus mainly on the website's layout and navigation path and are typically created quickly to give stakeholders an idea of the website's appearance and business requirements before development begins.
+Low-fidelity wireframes, or “sketches,” are simple structures without specific styling or content.
+They focus on layout and navigation and are created quickly to give stakeholders an early idea of the website’s look and needs before development begins.

 High-Fidelity Wireframes